alexgo-io/alexlab-doc/product-features/self-service-listing.md

 <summary>Step 1.4: Advanced pool settings (optional)</summary>

 This step is optional, as the default settings are usually sufficient.

-However, we recomend consulting the [ALEXGo Technical documentation](https://docs.alexgo.io/automated-market-making/trading-pool) before making customizations.
-If you have any questions, feel free to reach out via [Discord](https://discord.com/invite/alexlab) or [Telegram Channel](https://t.me/AlexCommunity).
+If you have questions to ask before customization, reach out via [Discord](https://discord.com/invite/alexlab) or [Telegram](https://t.me/AlexCommunity).

 </details>